youngyu0406/youngyu0406.github.io/articles.md

 ---

 ## Articles
 **Park, Youn-Gyu** and Jong-Bok Kim.
-In review.
-Coordinated *wh*-questions in English: A non-derivational account.
+To apear.
+Coordinated *wh*-questions in English: A corpus-based perspective.
 *Korean Journal of Linguistics*.

 **Park, Youn-Gyu** and Jong-Bok Kim.
 2023. *All*-cleft constructions in English: A corpus-based approach.